Let’s make America good again!

 Public health should not be a political concern beyond basic health care funded by our government.
 I trust scientists and the recommendations of healthcare professionals informed by science and follow their guidance.
 And no, that does not make me a sheep. 🐑

-The Government has no business dictating medical treatments that concern a patient and their doctor.
+The Government has no business dictating medical treatments that concern patients and their doctors.

 I desire the maximum amount of liberty and justice for all.
 I believe we should strive to put power in the hands of the people then trust them to do the right thing.